Prayers are requested for Greg Comer, a North Carolina man who is battling cancer.

 Forest Hills NY

-It is true that Greg Comer, a 41 year-old North Carolina man was battling cancer.
-Unfortunately, however, the post is outdated.
+It is true that Greg Comer, a 41 year-old North Carolina man, put up a years-long fight against cancer.
+Unfortunately, however, messages requesting prayers on his behalf are outdated, as Comer has since passed away.

 Gregory Lee Comer, 41, of Lincolnton, won his battle and was welcomed into Heaven to be with the Lord on February 26th, 2011.
 He leaves behind – but will see again one day — his loving wife Tina Hilton Comer (he called his angel, the love of his life); their daughter Alyssa Brooke Comer, and his son Jacob Carl Comer.
 His loving parents, Ernest & Sue Clemmer Comer; his brother and sister-in-law, Jeff Carl & Emily Albright Comer; grandmother, Catherine Southerland; brother-in-law, Kenneth R. Hilton; brother-in-law and sister-in-law, Mark & Melissa Hilton Saunders; father-in-law and mother-in-law, Tony and Juanita Hilton nieces & nephews, Nick & Katie Sue Comer, Kensie, Kayla and Brodie Hilton and numerous aunts, uncles and cousins.